-The terms of reference for the Audit Committee, agreed in November 2011, are:
+The terms of reference for the Audit Committee, as agreed by the House of Lords Commission in September 2016, are:

 1. To consider internal and external audit reports and other material, and to assess management responses thereto;

-2. To advise the Clerk of the Parliaments as Accounting Officer on the suitability of the annual internal audit work programme and to monitor progress against the audit plan;
+2. To agree the annual internal audit work programme and to monitor progress against the audit plan;

 3. To provide advice to the Clerk of the Parliaments in the exercise of his responsibilities as Accounting Officer;

 4. To evaluate the adequacy of the risk management system and the suitability of the control arrangements reported to it; and to advise the Clerk of the Parliaments as Accounting Officer and the Management Board accordingly;

 5. To encourage value for money, good financial practice, appropriate internal controls, and effective governance throughout the administration of the House;

 6. To review the annual financial statements and accounts;

 7. To make an annual report to the House, to be submitted, in the first instance, to the Commission and to be published with the House of Lords' Annual Report;